-Consuming memory boosting foods not only improves our ability to remember, it also diminishes our likelihood of developing dementia.
+Consuming memory boosting foods not only improves our ability to remember, it also diminishes our likelihood of developing cognitive disorders.
 And the latest food studies are proving why.

 For example, in July 2018, new research was released by an international team of scientists from Quebec.
 They studied 215 people, age 60 to 70 years old.

 It was a placebo-controlled, double blind, randomized clinical study that lasted 6 months.
 In that period, a random group of subjects received a polyphenol-rich extract of grapes and blueberries while others received a placebo.

 In this case, the group who received the grapes and blueberries were already showing cognitive decline.